akanugan/ticl_hackathon_energyRegression/README.md

 conda activate ./env
 ```

-Now run the scripts for the data loader and testing the model:
+Now, run the scripts for the data loader and testing the model:
 ```bash
 python DataLoader.py
 python models.py